 For this recipe you will simmer in a large pot:

-- Yellow onion: Or use a white onion or sweet onion.
+- Yellow onion: Or use white onion or sweet onion instead.

-- Garlic cloves: Or substitute garlic powder if desired.
+- Fresh garlic cloves: Or substitute dried garlic powder if desired.

-- Black beans + pinto beans + red kidney beans: This is the hearty three bean combo we will use.
-It is rich in protein and fiber!
+- Black beans + pinto beans + red kidney beans: This is the hearty three bean combination we will use.
+Rich in both protein and fiber, plus many other heart-healthy nutrients!

 - Canned diced tomatoes: Either regular, petite diced, or fire-roasted tomatoes work great.